pprugger/Cryptcat-1.3.0-Win-10-Release/README.md

 Dear fellow!

 I changed cryptcat so it compiles on Windows 10 with Visual Studio 2017.
-Please be aware that it compiles, but i didn't test it very well.
+The original source can be found on http://cryptcat.sourceforge.net/ Please be aware that it compiles, but i didn't test it very well.
 If you have bug reports please write me on github or to pruggi@abwesend.de

+I do not own and did not create the original code.
+For the Licence go to the Licence Folder!

 Best regards pprugger